-SET LEVER TO RUN.
-The lever on the front of the outboard must be set to the "R" (Run) position or the unit will pull out of the water when in reverse.
+SET LEVER TO LOCK.
+The blue lever on the front of the outboard must be set to the "LOCK" (Left) position or the unit will pull out of the water when in reverse.
 (A trip release allows the outboard to kick up to prevent damage when going forward.)

-To Tilt Up: Set lever to the "T" (Tilt) position.
-To lock in the up position, pull the small knob "out".
-Push small knob "in" to release from locked position.
+To Tilt Up: Set blue lever to the "UNLOCK" (Right) position.
+To lock in the up position, "Pull" the small round knob out.
+Push small knob in to release from locked position.